 That's all a matter of compromises.
 If you want to fly at a constant altitude and at a given speed, you will have to tune both the engine power and the yoke/elevator (or better: the trim (see below)), till you get what you want.
 If you want to descend yet keep the same speed, you have to push the yoke a little and decrease the engine power.
 And so on.
 You constantly have to act both on the engine power and on the yoke.
 (During a normal flight one doesn't make things that complicated.
 Simply tune in a comfortable engine power level then forget about it and rely on the yoke and trim for the altitude.)
 A very interesting exercise you can perform with the simulator is to fly straight with full engine power.
 Get maximum speed while keeping in horizontal flight.
-Then you decrease the engine power to minimum.
-And you pull steadily on the yoke to keep the plane at constant altitude.
-The plane slows down steadily, meanwhile you pull more and more on the yoke.
+Then decrease the engine power to minimum.
+Pull steadily on the yoke to keep the plane at constant altitude.
+The plane slows down steadily, meanwhile you have pull more and more on the yoke to stay level.
 Since the speed decreases the lift of the wings would decrease, but you compensate the loss of speed by increasing the wing angle of attack.
-(This proves the plane does not necessarily travel in the direction its nose is heading.
-In this experiment we make the nose rise in order to stay at constant altitude.)
-Once the plane is severely slowed down, and the nose is strongly heading upwards, you may hear a siren yell.
+This proves the plane does not necessarily travel in the direction its nose is heading.
+In this experiment we make the nose rise in order to stay at constant altitude.
+Once the plane is flying very slowly, and the nose is very high, you may hear a siren yell.
 That's the stall warning (see below).
-The angle of attack of the wings is too strong.
+The angle of attack of the wings is too high for the airfoil to produce lift.
 The wings are now braking the airplane instead of lifting it.
 The plane quickly loses altitude.
-Whatever you pull on the yoke, you're falling.
-The only thing you can do is push the yoke forwards, make the nose dive, gain speed and glide towards the ground.
-Possibly push the engine throttle back in to full power.
+The only thing you can do to correct this is push the yoke forwards, making the nose drop, apply full power to gain speed and then bring the yoke carefully back to level flight.